 YOUR 911 PROMISE BIKE JOURNEY

-The inaugural 2019 9/11 Promise Bike is a challenging two-day relay road bike ride (September 9 and 10, 2019) from the Pentagon in Washington, D.C. to Bedford, PA, just a few miles from the Flight 93 Memorial., all to benefit the 9/11 Promise Scholarship Fund.
+The 9/11 Promise Bike is a challenging two-day relay road bike ride from the Pentagon in Washington, D.C. to Bedford, PA, just a few miles from the Flight 93 Memorial., all to benefit the 9/11 Promise Scholarship Fund.
 Our purpose is to honor and remember the courage and heroism the passengers and crew of United Flight 93 showed on September 11, 2001, and the sacrifices made by first responders and our military in the days, months, and years after.
-On the morning of September 11, 2020, our journey will culminate with the ceremony at the United 93 Memorial commemorating the 19thanniversary of those events.
+Our journey will culminate with the ceremony at the United 93 Memorial commemorating the 19thanniversary of those events.

 The ride will consist of self-supported teams of 2-3 cyclists, and an optional 1x support-crew person all using a personal vehicle.
 Aid stations will be provided on both days of the ride by various fire departments along the route, and lodging / dinner / breakfast will be provided at the end of each day by our host communities.

 All cyclists and support-crew personnel are required to register for the event (and pay the associated registration fee, which helps defer event operating expenses).
 While only cyclists are required to raise the minimum fundraising amount via GoFundMe, all of our support-crew personnel are encouraged (but not required) to raise funds as well.

 Covering 198.1 miles and 13,558’ of elevation gain along two-lane state and single-lane county roads, the ride will challenge every category of rider.
 We welcome experienced road cyclists to join us on this meaningful journey.
 As a self-supported ride, every cyclist can complete the entire journey, even if it means you grab a lift up and over some of the challenging climbs from your support vehicle.